 Call for Presentations

 Thank you for considering a presentation proposal!
-Before you get started, please read the important information on this page, as well as the Q&A page.
+To fully understand the process of submitting a proposal and how they are assessed, you should read the important information on this page, as well as the Q&A page.

-Would you like to share your expertise with hundreds of benefits professionals at the 42nd Annual Employee Benefits Symposium?
+Would you like to share your expertise with hundreds of benefits professionals at the 43rd Annual Employee Benefits Symposium?
 The Society is accepting presentation proposals to curate an educational experience that reflects the diverse skills, interests and backgrounds of the employee benefits profession.
-If you are a Society member, Foundation member or other benefits industry professional, here’s what we’re looking for:
+If you are a benefits industry professional and an experienced, engaging presenter, here’s what we’re looking for:

 - “Hot” industry topics and issues, new techniques, strategic viewpoints, case studies and emerging trends